jrosen48/utk-homepage/content/post/2019-11-29-taking-a-break-from-social-media-take-n.md

 effective: deactivating my accounts.
 When I did, I missed keeping up with and being in touch with friends and family, but I found other ways to communciate.

 Some, I know, are better about moderating their use, but I'm not.
+I don't have anything profound to say; I just can't seem to use social media moderately.
 So, I'm going to take a longer break from social media.
-I know there are folks who I will want to stay in touch with; I'll be sure to stay in touch (but reach out via text, or email, or some other messaging service or means!).
+I know there are folks who I will want to stay in touch with; I'll be sure to stay in touch (but reach out vi text, or email, carrier pigeon, or some other messaging service or means!).